drootz/TaskPaperTheme-TomorrowEighties/README.md

 # Configuration Files, StyleSheets and Scripts for TaskPaper3

-* *Tomorrow Night Eighties* inspired themes
+- *Tomorrow Night Eighties* inspired themes
-* *Omnifocus* inspired default searches and tags/contexts
+- *Omnifocus* inspired default searches and tags/contexts
+- *Cool Scripts* to help getting organized faster

 ![Preview of a taskpaper with the Dark StyleSheet applied](https://raw.githubusercontent.com/drootz/TaskPaperTheme-TomorrowEighties/master/preview/dark.png)
 ![Preview of a taskpaper with the Light StyleSheet applied](https://raw.githubusercontent.com/drootz/TaskPaperTheme-TomorrowEighties/master/preview/light.png)

 These StyleSheets and Configuration Files for [TaskPaper](http://www.taskpaper.com) are great if:

-* You are a "Tomorrow Night Eighties" theme enthusiast
+- You are a "Tomorrow Night Eighties" theme enthusiast
-* You like Omnifocus style default searches
+- You like Omnifocus style default searches
-* You like having similar color scheme between your Day/Night time themes
+- You like having similar color scheme between your Day/Night time themes
-* You need inspirations to build you own theme & config files of yours
+- You need inspirations to build you own theme & config files of yours

 ## Install the StyleSheets